Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Numerical examples

-In \cref{fig:ConvFPUT}, we see that all Lawson schemes perform significantly better than the implicit midpoint rule and that the two FSL schemes are only slightly better than the two DSL schemes.
-Lastly, we see that the feasible step sizes of the Lawson schemes are larger than the feasible step sizes for the implicit midpoint rule - the convergence deteriorates for the implicit midpoint rule approximately when $h=2^{-6}$ whereas the convergence of the Lawson schemes only deteriorates around $h=2^{-3}$, the SL schemes thus allowing to use much larger step sizes than the implicit midpoint rule.
+{In all cases the Lawson schemes perform significantly better than the implicit midpoint rule.
+For small values of $\sigma$ the two FSL schemes are only slightly better than the two DSL schemes.
+For larger values of $\sigma$, the FSL schemes outperform the DSL schemes.
+This is in line with what was observed for the Kubo oscillator in \cref{fig:KuboConv}.
+But even in the small noise case,} the feasible step sizes of the Lawson schemes are larger than the feasible step sizes for the implicit midpoint rule - the convergence deteriorates for the implicit midpoint rule approximately when $h=2^{-6}$, whereas the convergence of the Lawson schemes only deteriorates around $h=2^{-3}$, the SL schemes thus allowing to use much larger step sizes than the implicit midpoint rule. {For larger values of $\sigma$, the midpoint rule is in practice useless for the step sizes applied here.}